iqhive/runtime.link/Readme.md

 ## Proprietary Software Interfaces

-If you would like to include a runtime.link structure for proprietary software (so that it can be made available to all runtime.link users), we can help create this representation for you, please contact us for a quote.
-Our only requirement is that the resulting runtime.link structure must be released under the same license as runtime.link (BSD0).
+If you would like to include a runtime.link API structure for proprietary software (so that it can be made available to all runtime.link users), we can help create this representation for you, please contact us for a quote.
+Our only requirement is that any resulting runtime.link API structure packages must be released under the same license as runtime.link (BSD0).

 ## Our Design Values